Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Guess whose system's causing that frown?
 Not Auto-Chlor - we keep it running clean
-While EcoLab's creating Kitchen Nightmares scenes
+While EcoLab's creating Kitchen Nightmares scenes Ninety-eight percent would recommend
-Your market share's shrinking like soap in rain
-Our satisfaction ratings speak the game
-Ninety-eight percent would recommend
 While your customers' patience meets its end
 Time to face facts - you're yesterday's news Auto-Chlor's the future these kitchens choose
 Not just clean dishes - we clean house
 While your empire's quiet as a mouse
-(Sound of a busy, smoothly running kitchen)

 Manager: Auto-Chlor?
 Yeah, best decision we ever made.
 Chef: Haven't had a down day since the switch.
 Health Inspector: Perfect scores across the board.